-• To ensure that those children represented in multiply disadvantaged groups are supported to rapidly close gaps in their learning.

-To ensure that the curriculum and resources reflect and celebrate the diversity of our pupils.
+- To ensure that those children represented in multiply disadvantaged groups are supported to rapidly close gaps in their learning. - To ensure that the curriculum and resources reflect and celebrate the diversity of our pupils.

-Activity Evidence that supports this approach Challenge number(s) addressed Maximising the Impact of the Early Years Environment With a number of disadvantaged children The highly effective learning environment at Barrow Hedges contributed greatly to the school's recent accreditation of the Early Years Quality Mark, however, many of the resources continue to require updating.
-1, 2, 3, 4 being identified on entry in our Early Years Foundation Stage, the highly praised environment is more critical than ever, and Due to the number of disadvantaged pupils admitted to the Early Years this year, (including children who have been impacted by the effects of national lockdowns and partial school closures) the absolute quality of this environment will be paramount to providing them with the best start to their education
+Activity Evidence that supports this approach Challenge number(s) addressed Maximising the Impact of the Early Years Environment With a number of disadvantaged children being identified on entry in our Early Years Foundation Stage, the highly praised environment is more critical than ever, and Pupil Premium will be used to enhance some aspects of this environment, to ensure benefits for disadvantaged children, and their peers.
+The highly effective learning environment at Barrow Hedges contributed greatly to the school's recent accreditation of the Early Years Quality Mark, however, many of the resources continue to require updating.
+Due to the number of disadvantaged pupils admitted to the Early Years this year, (including children who have been impacted by the effects of national lockdowns and partial school closures) the absolute quality of this environment will be paramount to providing them with the best start to their education possible, and thus Pupil Premium will contribute to this.
+Additionally, the word gap between advantaged and disadvantaged children continues to grow - with a 'High Quality' EYFS environment further opportunity are created to increase and promote high quality vocabulary - research shows that early intervention is imperative.
+1, 2, 3, 4 increase resourcing. ----------------------